Personal relationships of Elvis Presley: Priscilla Presley (née Wagner, formerly Beaulieu)

 Freudian and other sexual psychologists say that Presley is a "classic example of the mother/Madonna/whore split".
 He "adored his mother and never recovered from her early death."
 He met Priscilla "when she was 14.
-She became a mother at 23.
+She became a mother at 22.
 It is said that Elvis never had sex with her again after the birth of his daughter, and would never have sex with a woman who had had a baby.
 He did not remarry after his divorce from Priscilla and did not have any more children."
 However, Priscilla Presley states in her autobiography that they did have sex again after the birth of their daughter, and actress Barbara Leigh, who had a relationship with the singer after the birth of her own child, claimed that they had sex often, despite Elvis' being aware of her child.
-Both accounts contradict claims made that Elvis would not have sex with a woman who had had a child.
+Both accounts contradict claims made that Elvis would not have sex with a woman who had a child.
+These psychologists also ignore that Elvis died only 3 years after his finalized divorce and was going to marry his fiancee on Chirstmas 1977.

-Linda Thompson, Mindi Miller, and Ginger Alden
+Linda Thompson and Ginger Alden

-Six months after Priscilla left, Presley dated beauty queen Linda Thompson.
-Although she was supposedly a virgin when they met, it has been claimed that they "started with marathon love-making sessions in Vegas hotel rooms."
-According to her own words, however, they did not consummate their relationship until after a few months of dating.
-She shared Presley's passion for gospel music and higher religious understanding, moved into Graceland in August 1972 and remained the singer's main girlfriend for nearly four and a half years.
-While constant companions for most of this period, their relationship eventually "disintegrated into a sexless and gloomy existence."
-According to Thompson, "There were times when he was very, very difficult.
-There was a lot of heartache and he exhibited a lot of self-destructive behaviour, which was very difficult for me, you know, watching someone I loved so much destroy himself."
-In 1976, she left Presley as Elvis began dating Mindi Miller from 1975 to 1976 and then Ginger Alden, his last serious girlfriend and the person who found his unresponsive body on the day he died.
-Alden, whom Elvis had given a diamond engagement ring and presumably planned to marry, has been described as "too polite to say."
-However, Alden finally revealed in her 2014 memoir that they did "make love," indicating sexual intimacy.
+Presley went out with Linda Thompson from 1972 to 1976.
+In November 1976, Ginger Alden became his latest and last serious relationship with a woman.
+His fiancee before Presley’s death.
+She was the person who found his unresponsive body when he died.
+Elvis had given Ginger Alden a diamond engagement ring and presumably planned to marry her.